ddadaal/yaarxiv/backend/README.md

 ```
 .
 ├── config
-│   ├── Config.d.ts
 │   ├── default.json
-│   └── env
-│       └── production.json
+│   ├── production.json
-├── db.db
 ├── migrations
 ├── ormconfig.js
 ├── out
 │   └── bundle.js
 ├── package.json
-├── tsconfig.json
-└── upload
+└── tsconfig.json
 ```

 `scripts/copyAssets.ts` will copy the files above to the `dist` folder when building.
+The configuration files in `config`

 ## Serve